 As of date, in Peru we have trained 94 Champion Teachers as classroom researchers, selected from over 1800 applicants from all over the country.
 We have globally published the pedagogical initiatives of more than 20 Champion Teachers.
 We are also very proud of having trained local mentors and trainers to ensure the sustainability of the programme.

-In collaboration with the Secondary Direction of the Peruvian Ministry of Education, this year the call for Champion Teachers opened for teachers of the Summer School Immersion English Course.
-These teachers went through a rigorous selection process and will become future trainers as well as reflective and knowledgeable teachers and leaders in their regions.
+In collaboration with the Secondary Direction of the Peruvian Ministry of Education, in 2020 the call for Champion Teachers opened for teachers of the Summer School Immersion English Course.
+Through their participation in the programme, these teachers become future trainers as well as reflective and knowledgeable teachers and leaders in their regions.

 “Thanks to this experience of Exploratory Action Research the way I teach improved a lot.
 Now I know how important it is not to make assumptions about my teaching. (…) From now on, I will keep an open mind and collect evidence before coming to a conclusion and a possible solution.
 I will also implement changes and verify if these really work.
 Finally, I will share the findings with my colleagues in order to engage them in the EAR process.”